Diversity & Inclusion

 Student Organizations

-There are a number of student organizations represented on the Graduate and Professional Student Diversity Council that work collaboratively with the Graduate School and other campus partners on initiatives to advance a sense of community, professional excellence, and a climate of inclusion for all graduate and professional students, but especially for those from backgrounds historically excluded from and underrepresented in the academy.
-Find more information on the over 1,000 student organizations found at Cornell.
+The student organizations represented on the Graduate and Professional Student Diversity Council work collaboratively with the Graduate School and other campus partners on initiatives to advance a sense of community, professional excellence, and a climate of inclusion for all graduate and professional students.
+These cross-disciplinary organizations are among the more than 1,000 student organizations found at Cornell.

 Belonging at Cornell